Home Tap to Call Now

 Greiges

 Greige is a cross between grey and beige.
-This color has become a popular alternative for beige which is now seen as dated and cheap.
+This color has become a popular beige alternative, now seen as dated and cheap.
 Choosing a greige tone is the best option for your living room.
-Zillow’s research found that taupe and oatmeal, which are similar neutral colors, are also great choices for the living room.
+Zillow’s research found that taupe and oatmeal, similar neutral colors, are also excellent choices for the living room.

 Wall Colors to Avoid When Selling Your Home